 - The agent is not required to be an owner or affiliated with the LLC.

 Check if your state has a "publication requirement."
 If so, you must announce in a local newspaper your intention to form an LLC.

 Step 5: Create an Operating Agreement

 Create an operating agreement that outlines the rights, roles, responsibilities, and ownership interest of each member.

 Step 6: Get Your Employer Identification Number

 Submit Form SS-4 to the IRS to receive an employer identification number.

 If you need help with steps to start an LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of Google, Menlo Ventures, and Airbnb.